Whitfield County closes restaurants to inside dining, limits number at social gatherings

 “We’re hoping by April 13 we can be past this,” said Laughter.
 “My personal feeling is that as more test kits become available, we’re going to see a spike in this and then hopefully it will level out and then start to decrease.”

 Laughter had declared a state of emergency for Whitfield County on Wednesday of last week.
-The Dalton City Council and the Tunnel Hill City Council approved a joint resolution on Monday that declared a state of emergency in the cities of Dalton, Tunnel Hill and Varnell and the Town of Cohutta.
+The Dalton City Council and the Tunnel Hill City Council approved a joint resolution on Monday similar to the county resolution that declared a state of emergency in the cities of Dalton, Tunnel Hill and Varnell and the Town of Cohutta.
 The Cohutta Town Council and the Varnell City Council had emergency meetings scheduled Monday night to vote on that resolution.

 Cohutta Mayor Ron Shinnick said he expected the Town Council to approve the resolution.